continued from previous page

 2.Track It

 One of the most effective methods of tracking anger (or any other emotion) is to keep a journal.
-Buy a pocket-sized notebook to keep with you and follow these steps.
+Get a copy of my book called My Success Journal: For Young People or a small notebook to keep with you and follow these steps.

 1. At the start of the day draw a line down the middle of the page.